 CATALYST RESOURCES ON INCLUSIVE HYBRID WORK

-- Barilla: An Italian Family-Owned Company’s Journey to Global Inclusion (Case Study) 2021 Catalyst Award Winner Supporter-Exclusive
+- Barilla: An Italian Family-Owned Company’s Journey to Global Inclusion 2021 Catalyst Award Winner Supporter-Exclusive

 Organizations with essential or frontline workers often struggle to bring more flexibility to their onsite workers.
 Barilla’s 2021 Catalyst Award-Winning Initiative discusses one of their programs to make flexible work available to all employees and addresses inclusive hybrid flexible work now and into the future: Smartworking.

-- 4 Case Studies on Flexible Work Policies and Cultures Supporter-Exclusive
+- 4 Practices on Flexible Work Policies and Cultures Supporter-Exclusive

 - How We Lead With Inclusion Through Crisis: Covid-19 Response Stories From Catalyst Supporters Supporter-Exclusive